sayzlim/sayzlim.github.io/source/_posts/2014-05-17-bettertouchtool-windows-management.md

 [img4]: http://images.sayzlim.net/2014/05/bettertouchtool_keyboard_shortcuts.jpg "BetterTouchTool Keyboard Shortcuts"

-Don’t be intimidated by the `Command+Option+Shift+Control` key combination.
-It’s known as `Hyper` key mapped to the `Caps Lock`, so I only need to press `Caps Lock+Right Arrow` to trigger the actions above.
+Don’t be intimidated by the `Command-Shift-Option-Control` key combination.
+It’s known as `Hyper` key mapped to the `Caps Lock`, so I only need to press `Caps Lock-Right Arrow (→)` to trigger the actions above.
 You can find out more about [mapping Caps Lock key in this tutorial by Brett Terpstra](http://brettterpstra.com/2012/12/08/a-useful-caps-lock-key/ "A useful Caps Lock key - BrettTerpstra.com").

 You should notice that there is an action for `F3` that centers window.
 If you’re like me, you probably want make sure the window perfectly centered all the time.
 Well, that’s exactly what this shortcut do: perfectly center the active window.